pombredanne/golang-gddo-wiki/API.md

 }
 ```

 **api.godoc.org/packages**&mdash;Returns all packages, in JSON format.
-The godoc.org/-/index page shows a subset of the packages.
+The godoc.org/-/index page excludes packages with errors, vendored packages, internal packages and more.
 This API returns all packages.

 ```json
 {